CSA Scores: How Trucking Companies Can Check Their CSA Score

 HOS stands for “ Hours of Service .”
 A HOS incident involves drivers operating vehicles while ill, non-compliant, or sick.
 Having an ELD will help any trucker boost this score for CSA.
 How To Pass Dot Drug Test

-Vehicle Maintenance is the fourth category of CSA score.
+Vehicle Maintenance is the fourth category of the CSA score.

 This involves mechanical defects and failing to conduct required repairs.
 This category represents how important it is for a carrier to use the right tools and equipment.
 This applies to securing each load under FMCSA vehicle maintenance policies.